 Dan Burcham, vice president for Student Affairs, saluted the collaborative effort that has aided the enrollment increases.
 He also noted the continued growth in online education at Ferris.

 “These numbers are indicative of the strong commitment that the university has to academic success for its students,” Burcham said.
 “One of the areas that we continue to see growth in is with our online education.
 As the numbers indicate, online learning is becoming more and more of a burgeoning area for us as we serve the academic needs of students who want a high-quality education whether it’s in Big Rapids, throughout the state or online.”

 Ferris reported an increase of 1,657 in student credit hours for a total of 155,866.
 The Big Rapids campus represented two-thirds of that increase (989) while online education represented the other third (647).
-The largest credit hour increases occurred in the colleges of Arts and Sciences and Education and Human Services.
-Arts and Sciences increased by 1,403 while Education and Human Services increased by 625.
+The largest credit hour increases occurred in the colleges of Arts, Sciences and Education and Education and Human Services.
+Arts, Sciences and Education increased by 1,403 while Education and Human Services increased by 625.
 University College experienced an increase of 57 students while Kendall College of Art and Design of Ferris increased by 10 students.
 From the university’s off-campus sites, growth was strongest in Southeast Michigan, including at Delta Community College, and in Southwest Michigan at locations in Dowagiac and Muskegon.

 The university reported a 44-percent increase in its international student population which has grown by 80 students from the Spring 2011 Semester.
 Additionally, Ferris’ Hispanic population was up by 39.